What to eat the night before a long run?

 #3: Couscous

 I love mixing couscous with a whole variety of things, but for carb-loading before a long run, I keep it simple.
-To create a delicious carb-filled skillet, I throw in some shrimp, parsley, and parmesan cheese.
+I throw in some shrimp, parsley, and parmesan cheese to create a delicious carb-filled skillet.
 You could add anything you like!

-Be sure it is “couscous heavy” though so the carb is the majority of the meal.
+Be sure it is “couscous heavy,” though, so the carb is star of the meal.

 #4: Sandwiches